 What happens if a whole community’s vibe is a fixed mindset, that these kids are at a disadvantage?
 They can’t learn.
 They have all these obstacles in their way that we’re trying to get around.

-People with a fixed mindset, beliefs, intelligence can’t be changed.
+People with a fixed mindset, beliefs, and intelligence can’t be changed.
 This leads to a desire to look smart, so they avoid challenges.
 They don’t want to look bad if they fail, which holds them back in the face of obstacles.
 They get defensive or give up easily.
 Also, they say it is pointless and believe that people are only great things because they were born with unique talents.
 People with a fixed mindset achieve much less than they’re capable of.

 2. Growth mindset